at-eee/perm/README.md

 - 27: couldn't create "logs/" directory (or for some reason "mkdir -p directory_name" didn't work properly).
 - 28: couldn't remove "logs/logs$i" subdirectory from the last program's session.
 - 29: couldn't create "logs/logs$i" subdirectory.
-- 30: Error returned from the pdflatex program.
+- 30: Error returned from the pdflatex program during creation of "result$i.pdf" file.
 - 31: Error returned from the cmake program.
 - 32: Error returned from the make program.
 - 33: Error of the "perm_processing.out" subprogram.